nijmeh10/Energy_Data_Webcrawler/README.md

       ![Screenshot HTML Code](Documents/images/Screenshot_view_page_source.png)
       Source: https://energiemarie.de/strompreis/europa

-    2. To extract the table from the website, the location of the table must be determined, i.e. the class of the table from the tag <table>.
+    2. To extract the table from the website, the location of the table must be determined, i.e. the class of the table from the tag "table".
 The class is then passed to the web crawler.
+In this case the class is "table".

     ![Screenshot HTML Code](Documents/images/Screenshot_HTML_Code.png)
     Source: https://energiemarie.de/strompreis/europa